PipedreamHQ/pipedream/docs-v2/pages/workflows/domains/README.md

 # Custom Domains

-By default, all new [Pipedream HTTP endpoints](/workflows/steps/triggers/#http) are hosted on the `{{$site.themeConfig.ENDPOINT_BASE_URL}}` domain.
+By default, all new [Pipedream HTTP endpoints](/workflows/steps/triggers/#http) are hosted on the `{process.env.ENDPOINT_BASE_URL}` domain.
 But you can configure any domain you want: instead of `https://endpoint.m.pipedream.net`, the endpoint would be available on `https://endpoint.example.com`.

 ## Configuring a new custom domain